msc365/az-devops-governance/src/res/shared/resource-group/README.md

 - Operations are idempotent (safe to run multiple times).
 - User confirmation is required for deletion unless `-Force` is specified.

-- Does not perform actual resource group deletion due to the current implementation focusing on creation and updating tags only.
+> [!IMPORTANT]
+> Rollback does not perform actual Resource group deletion.
+Resource groups may contain shared resources that are not part of this implementation but could be deployed by other systems or requirements over time.
+Deleting the Resource group could impact other services and operations relying on those resources.